+ninety-ten See 90/10.

-ninety-ten See 90/10 . ninety-ten board See 90/10 board . ninety-ten revenue See 90/10 revenue.
-NOA Notice of award; the legal document issued to notify the recipient that an award has been made and that funds may be requested from the appropriate payment system.
-NOI Notice of intent; a written notification in compliance with the Governor's directive that requires agencies to coordinate any web development initiative. nominal In matters of value, a minimal or insignificant amount. nominal account See temporary account. cf. real account. non-accountable plan A non-accountable plan is a reimbursement plan or policy which does not meet all the requirements for an accountable plan.
+ninety-ten board See 90/10 board.

+ninety-ten revenue See 90/10 revenue.

+NOA Notice of award; the legal document issued to notify the

+recipient that an award has been made and that funds may be

+requested from the appropriate payment system.

+Notice of intent; a written notification in compliance with the web development initiative.

+Governor's directive that requires agencies to coordinate any nominal In matters of value, a minimal or insignificant amount.

+nominal account See temporary account.

+cf. real account.

+non-accountable planA non-accountable plan is a reimbursement plan or policy which does not meet all the requirements for an accountable plan.

 Amounts paid under a non-accountable plan are income to the employee and must be included in wages with appropriate tax withholdings.
-An employer can have an accountable plan for some items, and a non-accountable plan for others. cf. accountable plan. non-appropriated fund A fund which is not principally financed by a legislative appropriation and may not be subject to the spending restrictions governing an appropriated fund. cf. appropriated fund. non-chargeable expense A travel expense incurred on behalf of the State of Arizona that cannot be charged to the ETC or CTA and must be paid using cash, a situation occasionally encountered because the vendor does not accept payment cards. non-employee See non-State employee. non-exempt When used in the context of employment, this most typically means the subject employee is covered by the overtime provisions of FLSA.

-non-expendable fund See proprietary fund. nonexpendable trust fund A fund whose principal, and possibly earnings, may not be expended.
+An employer can have an accountable plan for some items, and a non-accountable plan for others.

+cf. accountable plan.

+non-appropriated fundA fund which is not principally financed by a legislative appropriation and may not be subject to the spending restrictions governing an appropriated fund.

+cf. appropriated fund.

+non-chargeable A travel expense incurred on behalf of the State of Arizona that cannot be charged to the ETC or CTA and must be paid using expense cash, a situation occasionally encountered because the vendor does not accept payment cards. non-employee See non-State employee. non-exempt When used in the context of employment, this most typically means the subject employee is covered by the overtime provisions of FLSA. non-expendable fund See proprietary fund. nonexpendable trust fund A fund whose principal, and possibly earnings, may not be expended.
 See endowment fund. cf. expendable fund. non-expenditure disbursement A disbursement that is not chargeable as an expenditure or expense when made, e.g., a disbursement made to pay a liability recorded in a prior accounting period. non-Federal entity A state, local government, Indian tribe, institution of higher education, or nonprofit organization that carries out a Federal award as a recipient or subrecipient. non-Federal funding amount For financial assistance, the amount of the award funded by non-Federal source(s), in dollars.
-Program Income is not included until such time that Program Income is generated and credited to the agreement. non-major Federal assistance program A Federal assistance program that has not been determined to be a major Federal assistance program. non-operating expense An expense incurred that is not directly related to providing a basic service of a governmental entity; e.g., interest paid on outstanding revenue bonds. non-operating income Income not directly derived from the services provided by a governmental entity; e.g., for most agencies, interest earned on bank deposits. non-public entity An individual, partnership, corporation, or other legal entity that is not under the authority or control of the Federal government or any Federal department or agency, an Indian tribe, this state or any other state, a department, agency, board, commission, or other entity of this state or any other state, a county, a school district, a city, a town, a municipal corporation, or any other political subdivision of this state or any other state. non-repudiable Not subject to repudiation.
-See repudiation. non-revenue Collections that are not treated as revenue or income; e.g., a receipts reimbursement of an expenditure. non-State employee One who is not a common law employee or officer of the State of Arizona.
-This term is most often used in connection with contractors, volunteers and other who perform services for the State, but who are not State employees. non-State item Any item, acquired with the P-Card or other State-issued payment card, which does not fulfill a valid public purpose. normal contribution rates The percentages, established by law, at which an employee and his employer make payments to the ASRS Plan. normal retirement As defined by each Authorized State Retirement System.
-Normal retirement is required for RASL qualification in the event of a deceased employee. normal P-Card limit In the context of continuity of operations, The amount of purchases or payments that can be made using a particular P-Card when emergency P-Card limits are not in effect.
-North American Industry Classification Code See NAICC. not sufficient funds See NSF.
-Notice of Award See NOA. notice of intent See NOI. noun A word that refers to a person, place, thing, state, idea, or quality.
-NSF Not sufficient funds; an abbreviation used to designate a check returned by the bank upon which it is drawn because account balance is too low to pay it.
-See overdraft.
+Program Income is not included until such time that Program Income is generated and credited to the agreement. non-major Federal assistance program A Federal assistance program that has not been determined to be a major Federal assistance program. non-operating expense An expense incurred that is not directly related to providing a basic service of a governmental entity; e.g., interest paid on outstanding revenue bonds. non-operating income Income not directly derived from the services provided by a governmental entity; e.g., for most agencies, interest earned on bank deposits. non-public entity An individual, partnership, corporation, or other legal entity that is not under the authority or control of the Federal government or any Federal department or agency, an Indian tribe, this state or any other state, a department, agency, board, commission, or other entity of this state or any other state, a county, a school district, a city, a town, a municipal corporation, or any other political subdivision of this state or any other state.